PlasmaPy/PlasmaPy/docs/contributing/getting_ready.rst

 Installing your clone of PlasmaPy
 =================================

-.. fd#.
+..
 Use one of the following commands in the :file:`PlasmaPy/` directory to perform an editable (``-e``) installation of PlasmaPy, along with the Python packages needed to build documentation and run tests.